schjonhaug/tapcards/README.md

 Subsequently, run a `Request` command to generate a byte array for the card.
 Multiple interactions may be necessary for some commands, with byte arrays from `ParseResponse` being resent to the card as needed.
 Once `ParseResponse` yields no further data, use `Satscard` to access card information, private keys, etc.

+Always verify the factory certificate of the card before trusting any data from it.
+To do this, run `CertsRequest` which check the authenticity of the card.

 ## Building Mobile Libraries

 The Go library can be compiled for mobile platforms, supporting Objective-C on iOS and Java on Android.